authsignal/authsignal-ruby/README.md

 # }
 ```

-All signal APIs come with a bang(`!`) counterpart, which will raise `Authsignal::ApiError` when the request is unsuccessful.
+All methods have a bang (!) counterpart that raises an Authsignal::ApiError if the request fails.

 Example:

 ```ruby
 Authsignal.enroll_verified_authenticator! user_id: 'AS_001',
                                          authenticator: {